linx-software/hubspot/README.md

 2. Create a googlesheet on your any of your gmail drive and share it with the email with editor's rights.

 ## Usage

 #### Export submission to googlesheet
-Retrieve all submissions from Hubspot for a particular form and write them to googlesheet.
+Retrieves all submissions from Hubspot for a particular form and write them to googlesheet.
 This will allow users without a Hubspot account to easily view the googlsheet.

 To write out all the submission on your instance of Hubspot for a form to a sheet in googlesheet: